fastbolt/fabric-importer/README.md

 ###> fastbolt/fabric-importer
 ```

-Run this command to create the dwh_syncs table in your database.
+Run this command to create the fabric_syncs table in your database.
 ```console
 php bin/console fabric-importer:init
 ```